 Part of the motivation for the pieces is to avoid the brain crack nature of an un-shared idea.
 I have several sketch books that are filled with partially developed ideas that have never seen the light of day.

 Sometimes I just want to stop thinking about an idea and find that writing about it helps.
 Otherwise I can spend an inordinate amount of time imagining the implications and consequences of a concept.
 Best just to ride the wave and see where it takes me.
 However without a record I could find myself in the same position six months later as the idea strikes me anew.

 This is an attempt to get those ideas out in the wild, out of my head, sooner rather than later.

 Once upon a time I was enrolled in a PhD student at La Trobe University in Melbourne but thankfully I have now submitted.
-I realized that the PhD is no escape and I much prefer the real world where I work at the Department of Sustainability and Environment.
+I realized that the PhD is no escape and I much prefer the real world as a software developer.